MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_port_property_vlan.md

 An <a href="..\ntddndis\ne-ntddndis-_ndis_switch_port_vlan_mode.md">NDIS_SWITCH_PORT_VLAN_MODE</a> enumeration value that specifies the operation mode of the VLAN.

-##### - SupportedModes.Bit 1

-Specifies a VLAN truck operation mode where packets from multiple VLANs and non-VLAN packets can be sent or received over the port.
-These packets could be forwarded from other ports on the extensible switch.

-##### - SupportedModes.Bit 2

-Specifies an operation mode where packets from a single VLAN can be sent or received over the port.
-These packets cannot be forwarded from other ports on the extensible switch.

 #### - SupportedModes

 A UINT64 value that contains a bitwise OR of the flags that specify the VLAN operation modes that are supported on the extensible switch port.
 The following bits specify the supported operation modes: